KoHb-CemkoeD/CT-Image-Cancer-Clasifier/README.md

 # CT-Image-Cancer-Clasifier
 ## Attention-based Deep Learning for Lung CT Cancer Classification

-This repository contains the implementation of a qualification thesis project on **attention mechanisms in deep learning** for **automatic classification of lung CT images** into cancer / non-cancer classes.
-The project compares two convolutional neural network architectures — a baseline CNN and an attention-enhanced model — and provides a **graphical Qt application** for end users.
+This repository contains the implementation of a project on **attention mechanisms in deep learning** for **automatic classification of lung CT images** into cancer / non-cancer classes.
+The project compares two convolutional neural network architectures — a baseline CNN and an attention-enhanced model — and provides a **graphical Qt application** for end users using **Windows GUI**.

 ---